LoopNet: Business

 LoopNet connects tenants and buyers with owners over an open and free network.
 As of April 2023, LoopNet had more than 12 million unique monthly visitors.

 LoopNet's business model involves selling memberships to its site to those that lease or sell Commercial Real Estate.
 Paid or Premium Membership confers additional benefits with a free model existing but only showing those listings to groups with CoStar membership.

-Products and Services
+Products and services

 LoopNet provides a suite of digital solutions for commercial real estate professionals, organized around three core functions: property discovery, marketing and advertising, and integrated listing technologies.

+International Expansion

+While LoopNet originally operated solely through its U.S.-based platform, the company began expanding internationally in 2022.
+These regional expansions aim to localize the user experience and concentrate listing inventory by geography, while still supporting global access through LoopNet.com.
+Each country-specific domain focuses primarily on commercial property listings within its respective market.